awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 The [TagResource](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) operation adds one or more tags to a CMK\.

 To add a tag, specify a new tag key and a tag value\.
 To edit a tag, specify an existing tag key and a new tag value\.
-Each tag on a CMK must have a different tag name\.
+Each tag on a CMK must have a different tag key\.
 The tag value can be a null or empty string\.

 For example, the following command adds **Purpose** and **Department** tags to an example CMK\.